aleksihyttinen/word-quiz/README.md

 # Installation
 1. Copy and unpack the project
-2. Open command prompt and go into fullstack-project-2021/frontend and insert command npm i, then npm run-script build
+2. Open command prompt and go into fullstack-project-2021-main and insert command npm install
-3. Go back to fullstack-project-2021 and insert command npm i.
+3. Go to fullstack-project-2021-main/frontend and insert command npm install and then npm run-scripts build
-  Then insert command "Nodemon index.js" (If you don't have nodemon installed > npm i nodemon)
+4. Go back to fullstack-project-2021-main and create a .env file which contains needed env keys in db.js
+5. Insert command nodemon index.js
-4. Navigate to localhost:8080 in your browser
+6. Navigate to localhost:8080 in your browser

 # How to use
 TODO: Add screenshots and instructions